NTIA/LFMF-python/README.md

     git submodule update
     ```

-3. Compile the C++ library for your platform, following instructions [here](https://github.com/NTIA/LFMF?tab=readme-ov-file#configure-and-build).
-Following these instructions should automatically copy the shared library into the location required by the Python wrapper.

-    **OR**

-    Download the shared library (`.dll`, `.so`, or `.dylib`) from a
+1. Download the shared library (`.dll`, `.so`, or `.dylib`) from a
 [GitHub Release](https://github.com/NTIA/LFMF/releases).
 Then place the
 downloaded file in `src/ITS/Propagation/LFMF/` (alongside `__init__.py`).

-4. Install the local package and development dependencies into your current environment:
+1. Install the local package and development dependencies into your current environment:

     ```cmd
     pip install .[dev]
     ```

-5. To build the wheel for your platform:
+1. To build the wheel for your platform:

     ```cmd
     hatchling build